 Screwed by the Network: Important bits of the plot have been cut for time from the [adult swim] broadcast, particularly regarding Mustang and his group after he makes his move just before the Promised Day.

-Vic Migongna on many occasions was not actually shown the entire script, and his lines were all recorded in chronological order.
-As a result, his surprise at what was on the other side of the Gate of Truth, what originally happened after the tucker incident, and Vic's sadness in the last few episodes were legitimate surprises.
+Vic Mignogna on many occasions was not actually shown the entire script, and his lines were all recorded in chronological order.
+As a result, his surprise at what was on the other side of the Gate of Truth and what originally happened after the Shou Tucker incident, and Vic's sadness in the last few episodes, were legitimate reactions.